Wiss/TelegramBot/README.md

-# ChessBot
+# TelegramBot
-Chess bot for Telegram
+Simple bot for Telegram

 ### How to use ###
 To use this repository in your own machine: